TOAST-DOCS/Storage-Block-Storage/en/api-guide.md

 ## Prerequisites

 To use block storage API, Appkey and token are required: get them prepared through [API Endpoint URL](/Compute/Instance/en/api-guide/#api-endpoint-url) and [Token API](/Compute/Instance/en/api-guide/#api).
-Include Appkey to API Endpoint URL and token to the Request Body.
+Include Appkey to API Endpoint URL and token to the Request Header.

 For instance, retrieving block storage must be requested to the following URL: